mstocco/mariostoc.co/content/traininglog/20221113-challenge2023-32weeksout.md

 ### NOTES
 Time: **115 Mins** &nbsp;Run: **9.5 km** &nbsp;Swim: **2300m**

 Late morning start to the run.
 I prepended _Cuthbert Holmes Park_ to my base route and did some of the muddy trails on _Panama Hill_.
-RPE was **easy and comfortable** for the entire hour.

 <!----->
+RPE for the run was **easy and comfortable** for the entire hour.
+Although there have not been any (big) hills or strides of late, I am really enjoying the process that these 8 to 9ish km activities are delivering.
+The roughly same route melts into the background and I get an hour to myself to chill out and be thankful.

+---

 The 50m lanes where busier than [last week](challenge2023-33weeksout?sat).
 Regardless, I was able to pick my spot and I got the work done.